Aliases for SLC12A3 Gene

 GeneCards Summary for SLC12A3 Gene

 SLC12A3 (Solute Carrier Family 12 Member 3) is a Protein Coding gene.
 Diseases associated with SLC12A3 include Gitelman Syndrome and Hypokalemia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Diuretics Pathway, Pharmacodynamics.
-GO annotations related to this gene include transporter activity and sodium:chloride symporter activity.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Diuretics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transporter activity and sodium:chloride symporter activity.
 An important paralog of this gene is SLC12A2.

 UniProtKB/Swiss-Prot for SLC12A3 Gene